 Making life in Kenya fairer is also another ICS project theme.
 You could be working on projects helping Kenyan communities and schools become more inclusive to people with disabilities.

 Helping people to support themselves and their families

 ICS volunteers help create sustainable livelihoods – either through supporting entrepreneurs working in the informal sector to grow, or through giving young people the employability skills they need to find work and support their families and communities.

-Similarly, VSO volunteers will be increasing employability and employment creation skills and opportunities for young people and the community, working with youth centres, schools and community groups to help engage young people with taking a lead in their futures.
+VSO volunteers work to increase employability and employment creation skills and opportunities for young people and the community, working with youth centres, schools and community groups to help engage young people with taking a lead in their futures.

 Working for a fairer word

 As a VSO volunteer, you’ll be involved in a range of activities working towards creating equality for people with disabilities in Kenya – who make up 10% of the nation’s population.

 Volunteers work in community-based organisations, schools and social enterprises, carrying out fundraising and campaigns on disability issues.
 Previously, volunteers have run sports days and Active Citizenship Days to showcase the athletic and artistic talents of young people with disabilities.

 You could be working on the Inclusive Neighbourhood Spaces (INS) project, where you’ll be identifying young people with hearing problems to help share information on deafness within the community.
 INS has enabled the hearing community to adapt to deaf culture through Kenyan Sign Language classes and through living and working with deaf partners and host families.

 There are multiple project locations in Kenya, including Siaya, Machakos, Taita Taveta, Loitokitok, Nandi and Makueni.
 All placements in Kenya see volunteers living with host families, usually with one other volunteer.